What is fever?

 Measuring temperature under the armpit

-- Place the bulb of the thermometer in your baby's armpit, and hold his arm down alongside his body.
+- Place the bulb of the thermometer in your baby's armpit, and hold their arm down alongside their body.
 Make sure the bulb is completely covered in the armpit.

 - Wait for the thermometer to take the reading.